usvi/bitlbee-whatsapp-nt/README.md

 Build system should be more or less the same as with bitlbee-facebook, right?
 I have never used anything like this before, only pure makefiles.

+Best to start on Ubuntu 16.04 LTS.
+Then learn autogen/autowhatever framework by copying and modifying files until shit compiles.